Mendocino Camping - Let’s Go to the Coast!

 Mendocino

-Russian Gulch State Park - Located one mile north of Mendocino Village, Russian Gulch offers a fern canyon trail, a waterfall, a sandy beach, a bluff-top picnic grounds with barbecues, and a blow h0le at the ocean’s edge.
+Russian Gulch State Park (on State Park’s Closure list for 2012) – Located one mile north of Mendocino Village, Russian Gulch offers a fern canyon trail, a waterfall, a sandy beach, a bluff-top picnic grounds with barbecues, and a blow h0le at the ocean’s edge.
 Try to get a campsite near the fern canyon for a feeling of privacy.
 My favorite hike in the park is the North Trail.
 Most people stay on the Fern Canyon Trail, which is flat, while the North Trail for the first 1/2 mile switchbacks through redwoods until it levels out a couple of hundred feet up.
 This is one of those hard to get reservation parks, so plan early.
 The cool weather is a big attraction for everything along the Mendocino Coast in the summer.
 707-937-5804 or 707-937-0497

 Caspar